-BodEquality was created by Body Image Expert Emi Lou Howe, whose life’s path has well prepared her for the job.
-From being a teenager of the Xennial Generation (the last to grow up without technology – an analogue childhood / digital adulthood), feeling early pressure through images and magazines, gaining a degree in Sociology, working for the biggest-selling young women’s magazine, owning a business in body therapy, surviving cancer through body adaptations and herself appearing in a number of adverts…
+BodEquality was created by Body Image Advocate, Emi Howe, whose life path has well prepared her for the job.
+From feeling early pressure through images and media, gaining a degree in Sociology, working for the biggest-selling young women’s magazine, being a celebrated body therapist, a qualified teacher, surviving cancer through body adaptations and herself appearing in adverts…